0rvar/mips-dasm/README.md

     make tests

 ## Supported instructions
+Almost all instructions except for floating point are supported.

-See instructions_test.c for a list of supported instructions
+See instructions_test.c for a complete list of supported instructions.